stitchdata/docs/_developer-files/import-api/documentation/iapi-introduction.md

     content: |
       Anyone with a Stitch account can use the Import API.
 If you don't currently have an account, [sign up for a free one here]({{ site.home }}){:target="new"}.

-      After you have a Stitch account, use the [Generate and Revoke Import API access tokens guide]({{ link.import-api.guides.generate-revoke-access-tokens | prepend: site.baseurl }}) to generate an access token.
+      After you have a Stitch account, refer to the [Stitch Import API access tokens documentation]({{ link.import-api.guides.access-tokens | prepend: site.baseurl }}) for instructions on generating an API access token.

   - title: "API support"
     anchor: "getting-help"